pasviegas/purnam.native/README.md

 Copyright © 2014 Chris Zheng

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+ublic License either version 1.0 or (at
+Distributed under the The MIT License.